ChickenMcNuggetss/YouTube-Client-App/README.md

 # Setup and Running ⚙️

-What do you need to do to run our project locally?
+What do you need to do to run this project locally?

 1. Use node `20.x` or higher.
 2. Install `Git` on your computer.